 4. Develop corporate culture

 A widespread myth about the work environment for a software engineer is that developers are highly introverted parts of the team (who prefer to work on their own).
 Yet just like any other employees, IT specialists value corporate culture and a team endeavor.
-Keep in mind that according to research from Harvard Business School, a strong corporate culture can boost productivity by up to 30%.
+Keep in mind that according to research from Harvard Business School, a strong corporate culture can enhance developer productivity by up to 30% and boost employee morale when remote working.

 5. Create opportunities to learn